lukepchr/CRO-CRM/README.md

 - index.php - the dashboard with the shoutbox and "newsfeed", all the important info / stats will go here later.
 - add_organisation.php - forms to add new company
-- add_person.php - forms to add new person
+- add_person.php - forms to add new person; That's a partial to go into `all_people.php`
 - edit_organisation.php - edit existing organisation, retrieving the old record first to pre-fill the fields
-- edit_person.php - edit existing employee, retrieving the old record first to pre-fill the fields
+- edit_person.php - edit existing employee, retrieving the old record first to pre-fill the fields.
+Also a partial for `all_people.php`.
 - person_changed.php - after editing a person => a page to receive POST/GET requests and turn them into mySQLi queries
 - org_changes.php - after editing a company => a page to receive POST/GET requests and turn them into mySQLi queries
 - all_organisations.php - summary of all organisations sorted alphabetically; edit/delete